JavaScript is required

 You don't need to do this with everything you read.
 Pick a paragraph or two from your focused reading sessions and read them out loud.
 Pay attention to how words sound together, where the natural pauses are, and how sentences flow.
 This helps a ton with speaking later because you've already practiced saying these words and phrases.

-Pre-reading strategies that actually help
+Pre-reading strategies that help build fluency

 Before you dive into a text, spend a minute preparing.
 This makes the actual reading way smoother.

-Look at titles, headings, and any images first.
+1. Look at titles, headings, and any images first.
 These give you context about what you're about to read.
 Your brain can start activating relevant vocabulary before you even begin.

-If you're reading something challenging, look up 5-10 key words beforehand.
+2. If you're reading something challenging, look up 5-10 key words beforehand.
 Not every unknown word, just the ones that seem central to the topic.
 This gives you anchors to hold onto while reading.

-Some people like to read a summary in their native language first, especially for novels or longer articles.
+3. Some people like to read a summary in their native language first, especially for novels or longer articles.
 This is controversial because some say it ruins the experience, but honestly, knowing the general plot can help you follow along without getting lost.
 You're still reading in the foreign language and learning vocabulary, you just have a roadmap.

-Combine reading with listening
+Combine reading with listening when learning a language

 Reading while listening to audio of the same text is incredibly powerful.
 You see the words, hear the pronunciation, and your brain makes connections between written and spoken language.